Please also read our Reopening Frequently asked Questions (FAQs)

 BUILDING SANITATION PRECAUTIONS

-After each screening, the seats that have been occupied — and any other areas that may have been touched — will be cleaned with an electrostatic mister with a disinfectant solution.
+Seats and high-touch areas will be routinely cleaned with an electrostatic mister with a disinfectant solution.
 The lobby, box office and restrooms will be cleaned after each screening has started — and concessions will be cleaned at frequent and regular intervals.

 All staff and patrons will wear masks.
 Staff will also wear gloves if handling food/drinks.
 Patrons may only remove masks when eating or drinking in their seats.